Monae' Nichols

 Monae' Nichols (born November 24, 1998) is an American track and field athlete who competes in the long jump.
+She was the silver medalist at the 2024 World Athletics Indoor Championships and won the 2026 Diamond League Final.

 Early life

 Nichols is from Winter Haven, Florida and ran track at Auburndale High School.
 She attended Bethune–Cookman University in her home state before transferring to Texas Tech University.

 NCAA

 She was runner-up to Jasmine Moore at the 2022 NCAA Division I Indoor Track and Field Championships in March 2022, despite both athletes jumping the same distance of 6.57m, Moore was awarded first place for having the furthest second jump.
 In May 2022, she jumped a personal best distance of 6.97m in Lubbock.
 Later that summer she finished fourth in the 2022 NCAA Outdoor Championships.